ovh/docs/pages/web/hosting/sql_database_export/guide.en-gb.md

 Once you have reached the interface for connecting to *phpMyAdmin*, enter the information for the database, then log in.
 Once you have logged in, go to the `Export`{.action} tab, where you can choose from two export methods:

 - **Quick Method**: You can set the export format for the backup.
-The most common format is SQL, but other formats are available to suit your needs;
+The most common format is SQL, but other formats are available to suit your needs.
 - **Custom method**: You can define the backup export settings in detail.

 > [!warning]